rob10campbell/PRoPS-colloids_setup/07-Gelation-and-Shearing.md

 * The cut off distance for particle interaction "r_cut" (typically ~0.1)
 * The number of particles in a unit volume: number density "rho" (typically set to 3)
 * The colloidal radius (typically set to 1, for a particle volume of 4/3 pi r cubed, or ~4.18879)
 * Two DPD parameters: "A" (the conservative coefficient) and "gamma" (for dissipative force) *NOTE: Our DPD force is a combination of conservative force, dissipative force, and random force.
-We do not need to set parameters for the random force because it is Brownian (i.e. calculated directly from temperature)*=
+We do not need to set parameters for the random force because it is Brownian (i.e. calculated directly from temperature)*

 We also need to define the particle types.
 A basic colloidal simulation has two "types" of particles, "type A" (solvent) particles and "type B" (colloid particles).
-In addition to using these type classes to define different interparticle interactions, they can also be used in VMD to load segments of the total simulation (reducing the cost of visualization and allowing for greater clarity visualizing only colloid-colloid interactions).
+In addition to using these type classes to define different interparticle interactions, they can also be used in VMD to load segments of the total simulation (reducing the cost of visualization and allowing for greater clarity visualizing only colloid-colloid interactions, etc.).
 You can add additional particle types for multi-component systems, to build walls in the system, etc.

 Our simulations typically use water as a solvent, with each type A particle representing 3 water molecules loosely bound together in a sphere.
 This is important to note because it does allow type A particles to overlap slightly at the surface of one and other (and with the surface of colloidal particles) without the simulation becoming non-physical.
 Any small part of the type A sphere that overlaps with another surface can be explained as the space between water molecules.
 That said, these particles should not cluster inside the center of colloidal particles, which is non-physical and would indicate an error in the simulation.